Alystrasz/Android-TPLs/study/inria/README.md

 ## Scripts

-We use two scripts to establish measures:
+We use several scripts to establish measures:
-* **measurements.py** is used to give power to the smartphone, launch scenarios with minimal apps and gathering results, exporting them as CSV files;
+* **measurements.py** is used to give power to the smartphone, launch scenarios with minimal apps and gather results, exporting them as CSV files;
-* **plot.py** exploits previously-created CSV files to create a graph.
+* **plot.py** exploits previously-created CSV files to create graphs;
+* **analyse.py** uses these files to compute metrics such as mean consumption, min/max values etc.

 ## Method